easemob/emchat-server-examples/emchat-server-java/README.md

 	$ gradlew.bat clean compile

-## Dependency
+## Dependencies

- - 1. package com.easemob.server.example.jersey is using Jersey 2.15.
+ - package com.easemob.server.example.jersey is using Jersey 2.15.
 Java 7 or later is required.
- - 2. package com.easemob.server.example.httpclient is using Httpclient 4.3.3.
+ - package com.easemob.server.example.httpclient is using Httpclient 4.3.3.
 Java 1.5 or later is required.
- - 3. Master is developing branch.
-Download release branch for stable version.

 ### Get all the dependencies

 We recommend using [maven](http://maven.apache.org) or [gradle](http://gradle.org) to build server components.

+#### Windows

 If you're not using the tools listed above, you can manual manage the .jar package by running the following command.

     $ gradlew.bat distZip